Title

 The CARE Team is one of several M State resources available to address student concerns.
 Others include the dean of students, counselors, college social workers, accessibility resources staff and the Title IX coordinator.

-To refer a student to the CARE Team, file an online referral regarding the student that will ask for information regarding the student and a brief narrative of the behavior.
+The referral form will ask for information regarding the student and a brief description of the behavior.
 If you are concerned about a student but have not witnessed any concerning or disruptive behavior, please explain your concern in detail.

 What happens when a student is referred?